 - Have a congenital heart defect or acquired heart disease.

-Congratulations to the 2016 CHD Coalition scholarship winners, Travis Howie and Michael Moroski!
-We wish them both much success and happiness in their future endeavors!
+Congratulations to the 2018 CHD Coalition Scholarship recipients, Nicholas DeMarco, Jenna Miller, and JonMikal Sepero!
+We wish them success and happiness in their future endeavors!